ruthjohnson95/ruthjohnson95.github.io/_pages/about.md

-Hi, my name is Ruth Johnson, and I'm currently a second year computer science PhD student at the University of California, Los Angeles working with [Sriram Sankararaman](http://web.cs.ucla.edu/~sriram/http://web.cs.ucla.edu/~sriram/) and [Bogdan Pasaniuc](https://bogdan.dgsom.ucla.edu/pages/).
-I am interested in the intersection of machine learning and genetics.
+Hi, my name is Ruth Johnson, and I'm currently a fourth year computer science PhD student at the University of California, Los Angeles working with [Sriram Sankararaman](http://web.cs.ucla.edu/~sriram/http://web.cs.ucla.edu/~sriram/) and [Bogdan Pasaniuc](https://bogdan.dgsom.ucla.edu/pages/).
+I am interested in the intersection of machine learning and medical data or biomedical informatics.
 Previously, I worked on deep learning applications for genome sequencing technology at Illumina as a summer intern.
 Before that I worked as an R&D engineering intern at Sandia National Laboratories in Albuquerque, NM.

 Recent News======